mekevans/forestTIME/use_cases/carbon_estimation/carbon_estimation.md

 This would be a great thing to see if Grant and Brian already have.

-## Apply the model for gross total stem volume
+## Apply the model for gross total stem wood volume

 This table tells us which of the 6 models described in the paper to use for this species in this location.
 It makes sense to me to code each